-- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - Staff taking a report will never promise confidentiality.

-- Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care (01329 225379).
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - Understanding that our initial response to a report from a child is incredibly important and can encourage or undermine the confidence of victims of sexual violence and harassment to report or to come forward in the future.
+If the report includes an online element, staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - Staff taking a report will never promise confidentiality. - Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care (01329 225379).